alexmacarthur/typeit-site-gatsby/src/pages/docs/index.md

 ### Highlights
 * Over **25% slimmer** than v6.
 * Introduces a [`.move()` method](#instance-methods) to move the cursor wherever you want during animation.
-* Allows you to [set a delay](#insert-delay-after-instance-method) to fire after each instance method
+* Allows you to [set a delay](#insert-delay-after-instance-method) to fire after each instance method.

 ### Breaking Changes
 * You can target only one element per TypeIt instance, rather than several at once.
 If a selector is passed that applies to multiple elements, the first will be used.